Russian Revolution

 Description

 This Very Short Introduction provides an analytical narrative of the main events and developments in Soviet Russia between 1917 and 1936.
-It examines the impact of the revolution on society as a whole-on different classes, ethnic groups, the army, men and women and youth.
+It examines the impact of the revolution on society as a whole--on different classes, ethnic groups, the army, men and women, youth.
 Its central concern is to understand how one structure of domination was replaced by another.
+The book registers the primacy of politics, but situates political developments firmly in the context of massive economic, social, and cultural change.
+Since the fall of Communism there has been much reflection on the significance of the Russian Revolution.
+The book rejects the currently influential, liberal interpretation of the revolution in favour of one that sees it as rooted in the contradictions of a backward society which sought modernization and enlightenment and ended in political tyranny.

 Contents